Azure-Samples/explore-iot-operations/quickstart/readme.md

 kubectl get pods -n azure-iot-operations
 ```

-Once AIO is running, subscribe to all MQTT topics to confirm messages are flowing:
+Once IoT Operations is running, subscribe to all MQTT topics to confirm messages are flowing:

 ```bash
 kubectl exec -it -n azure-iot-operations deploy/aio-broker-frontend -- \
   mosquitto_sub -h localhost -p 18883 -t '#' -v
 ```

 Press `Ctrl+C` to stop.
-If you see messages arriving, AIO is working end-to-end.
+If you see messages arriving, IoT Operations is working end-to-end.

 ---